 We are exposed to interest rate risk arising from adverse changes in interest rates.
-As of March 31, 2018, we have \$487.8 million of debt outstanding under our senior credit facility.
-Assuming LIBOR is greater than the 1.0% minimum base rate on the Term Loan, a hypothetical increase in interest rates by 1.0% would have changed our interest expense by \$4.9 million per year.
+In connection with the acquisition of EPMH on May 1, 2018, we entered into a new Credit Agreement.
+The Credit Agreement increases our existing senior debt by entering into a new \$1.380 billion senior secured credit facility, consisting of a \$1.280 billion term loan and a \$100 million revolving credit facility that may also be used for swingline loans or letters of credit, and we may elect to increase the term loan in accordance with the terms set forth in the Credit Agreement.
+As of September 30, 2018, we had \$1.274 billion of debt outstanding under our senior credit facility.
+Assuming LIBOR is greater than the 1.0% minimum base rate on the Term Loan, a hypothetical increase in interest rates by 1.0% would have changed our interest expense by \$12.7 million per year.

 We use interest rate derivatives in the normal course of our business to manage both our interest cost and the risks associated with changing interest rates.
 We do not use derivatives for trading or speculative purposes.
-As of March 31, 2018 and December 31, 2017, the fair value of our derivative instruments was zero.
-Additional disclosures for derivative instruments are presented in Note M - Derivative Instruments to these Financial Statements.
+As of September 30, 2018 the fair value of our interest rate swaps was \$0.4 million and \$0.2 million and classified within other long-term assets on our balance sheet.
+The fair value of our interest rate cap was zero.
+At December 31, 2017, the fair value of our interest rate cap was zero.
+Additional disclosures for derivative instruments are presented in Note M - Derivative Instruments to the Financial Statements.

 Credit Risk